NotAShelf/nyx/README.md

 - **Opt-in Impermanence** - On-demand ephemeral root using BTRFS rollbacks and Impermanence
 - **Encryption Ready** - Supports and actively utilizes FDE (full disk encryption).
 - **Declarative Themes** - Using [profiles](profiles), `nix-colors` and `wallpkgs`, everything theming is handled inside the flake.
+- **Modularized Flake Design** - With the help of [flake-parts](https://flake.parts), the flake has been modularized.
+- **Tree-wide formatting** - Format files in any language with the help of devshells and treefmt-nix.

 ### Layout